peekdistrict/peekdistrict/README.md

-We're here to collaboratively report, identify, and track the location of CCTV cameras.
+We're here to collaboratively report, identify, and track the location of CCTV Surveillance cameras.

 They're meant to add a sense of security.
 Would you rather park you car or bike near one?